saoud/Factory.Solution/README.md

 - Click on the link to my repository: [My Repository](https://github.com/saoud/Factory.Solution.git)
 - Click on the green "Code" button and copy the repository URL
-- Open your terminal and use the command `git clone REPO URL HERE` into the directory you would like to clone the repository
+- Open your terminal and use the command `git clone https://github.com/saoud/Factory.Solution.git` into the directory you would like to clone the repository
 - Open in text editor to view code and make changes

 ##### Installing .NET